OrcunColak/hzjetclient/README.md

-Project to test PostgresSQL with Jet
+Project to test Hazelcast Jet Engine as a client